-The Medicare Advantage Open Enrollment Period (OEP) is back in 2019.
+The Medicare Advantage Open Enrollment Period (OEP) is back – but it’s kind of a secret.
 The Medicare Advantage OEP is for people already enrolled in Medicare Advantage plans and it allows them to drop their plan to return to Original Medicare – OR they can change to another Medicare Advantage plan.

-The Medicare Advantage OEP will run from January 1 – March 31 every year.
-So people who missed out on the fall Annual Enrollment Period will have another opportunity to change from one Medicare Advantage plan to another – OR to drop their Medicare Advantage plan, go back to “Original Medicare”, and get a Part D drug plan.
+The Medicare Advantage OEP runs from January 1 – March 31 every year.
+So, people who missed out on the fall Annual Enrollment Period will have another opportunity to change from one Medicare Advantage plan to another – OR to drop their Medicare Advantage plan, go back to “Original Medicare”, and get a Part D drug plan.

 Each year, CMS (Centers for Medicare and Medicaid Services) puts out a “call letter” to advise insurance companies and interested parties what changes it is making (or allowing) to Medicare Advantage and Part D. Much of the info is meant for policy wonks and insurance companies.
 But what I took notice of is the following: